carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 ]
 ```

-Now, our Git tags, `__version__` variable, and `pyproject.toml` `version` will all
+Now, our Git tags, `__version__`, and `pyproject.toml` `version` will automatically be
-refer to the same place, and there is much less chance of them accidentally falling
-out-of-sync.

-## Publishing our Software on PyPI
+kept in sync.

-[PyPI][PyPI], the Python Packaging Index, is the official package repository for the
+## PyPI, the Python Packaging Index

+[PyPI][PyPI] is the official package repository for the Python community.
+It is
-Python community.
-It is equivalent to CRAN, used for the R programming language.
-This is
+equivalent to CRAN, used for the R programming language.
+This is the repository that
-the repository that `pip` uses when we install remote packages from the command line.
-It
+`pip` uses when we install remote packages from the command line.
+It is recommended to
-is recommended to upload packages here if we want our projects to reach a wider
+upload packages here if we want our projects to reach a wider audience.
-audience.

 ![PyPI_screenshot](fig/pypi.png){alt="The Python Packaging Index"}